m9p909/Web-UI-For-Bedroom-Control/README.md

 - test if door is open
 - panic button, available in the menu that does the same thing as the chill button

-### UI Requirements v1
-- front page lists the temperature, humidity, light content, is door open
-- motivational quote button should also display a quote in case I'm not in my room
-- is computer on indicator
-- windows or linux indicator
-- fan on or off switch
-- page with mood buttons
-- Light switch
-- Simulation for all these elements, maybe prints to web console

 list of tabs:
 - Main(displays temp, humidity, light content, is my room empty, is door open)
 - mood page (list of moods and buttons that change the mood),